max-49/zeropam/README.md

 Install required python modules (before running cli.py)
 - All Distributions: `pip3 install -r requirements.txt`

-# Start Listening!
+## Start Listening!
 This module works best with a callback server.
-To start this, run the command `python3 cli.py` In the CLI, run `server args --port <port>`
+To start this, run the command `python3 cli.py` In the CLI, run `server args --port <port>` to set up the server and enter `server up` to start listening!\\
-Run `python3 server.py --help` for more options!
-Some example options:
+Here are some other options you could add.
 - --discord (send commands to Discord through a webhook in an environment variable or .env file)
 - --only-new (only send message when credentials update)
 - --no-db (run without database - cannot be run with --only-new)